Patrick Toney

-Patrick Toney (born March 14, 1990) is an American football coach who is the defensive backs coach for the Arizona Cardinals of the National Football League (NFL).
-He previously served as the co-defensive coordinator for the Florida Gators football team.
+Patrick Toney (born March 14, 1990) is an American professional football coach who is the defensive pass game coordinator for the Atlanta Falcons of the National Football League (NFL).
+He previously served as the defensive backs coach for the Arizona Cardinals from 2023 to 2025.

+Toney served as co-defensive coordinator for the Florida Gators football team.

 Coaching career

 Sam Houston State

-In 2015 he worked as the Safeties coach at Sam Houston State.
+In 2015, Toney worked as the safeties coach at Sam Houston State.

 UTSA

 Toney spent 2016 and 2017 as the safeties coach at UTSA.

 Louisiana

 In 2018 Toney joined the Ragin Cajuns as the safeties coach.
 In 2020 he was promoted to defensive coordinator and outside linebackers coach.

 Florida

 On December 6, 2021, Toney rejoined Napier and was hired as co-defensive coordinator and safeties coach for Florida.

 Arizona Cardinals

-On February 22, 2023, Toney was hired as the safeties coach for the Arizona Cardinals.
+On February 22, 2023, Toney was hired as the safeties coach for the Arizona Cardinals under new head coach, Jonathan Gannon.
+Following the 2025 season and the firing of Gannon, Toney was not retained by the Cardinals.

+Atlanta Falcons

+On March 9, 2026, Toney was hired by Atlanta Falcons as their defensive passing game coordinator under new head coach, Kevin Stefanski.